adriangalilea/e-id/README.md

     - [👤️️.to](https://👤️️.to) redirects to [e-id.to](https://e-id.to) in anything else.

 # 📝 TO-DO
-- [x] feat: Socials as a different table
 - [ ] feat: do not show email by default, only suggest.
 - [ ] feat: opengraph
   - [ ] [fetch-opengraph node](https://github.com/purphoros/fetch-opengraph)